xpdota/event-trigger/FEATURE_IDEAS.md

 ### Pulls View

+#### In progress - unfortunately, need reliable pull start detection without relying on Cactbot

 I'd like to make a view that shows all pulls and such, similar to what you'd see on FFLogs.

 ### UI Icons

+#### In progress - implemented for jobs

 All of the tables and such could have icons, bars, etc. So for example, the combatants view could have job icons and proper HP/MP bars.
 The events view could show icons for abilities/buffs and job icons.
 When I get around to making a